-Women altering menstruation cycles in large numbers, study showsMay 9th, 2013 in Health /
+Women altering menstruation cycles in large numbers, study showsMay 9, 2013 in Medicine & Health / Health

 A surprisingly large number of women 18 or older choose to delay or skip monthly menstruation by deviating from the instructions of birth-control pills and other hormonal contraceptives, a team of University of Oregon researchers and others found in a study of female students at the university.